usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Multi-factor OTP verifiers effectively duplicate the process of generating the OTP used by the authenticator, but without the requirement that a second factor be provided.
 As such, the symmetric keys used by authenticators SHALL be strongly protected against compromise.

-When a multi-factor OTP authenticator is being associated with a subscriber account, the verifier (or associated CSP) SHALL generate and exchange or obtain secrets required to duplicate the authenticator output using approved cryptography.
+When a multi-factor OTP authenticator is being associated with a subscriber account, the verifier (or associated CSP) SHALL generate and exchange, or obtain, secrets required to duplicate the authenticator output using approved cryptography.
 The verifier or CSP SHALL also establish, via the authenticator source, that the authenticator is a multi-factor device.
 In the absence of a trusted statement that it is a multi-factor device, the verifier SHALL treat the authenticator as single-factor, in accordance with [Section 5.1.4](#singlefactorOTP).

 The verifier SHALL use approved encryption and SHALL utilize an authenticated protected channel when collecting the OTP in order to provide resistance to eavesdropping and MitM attacks.
 Time-based OTPs SHALL have a lifetime of less than 2 minutes.
 In order to provide replay resistance as described in [Section 5.2.8](#replay), verifiers SHALL accept a given time-based OTP only once during the validity period.
 Verifiers MAY warn a claimant whose authentication is denied because of duplicate use of an OTP of that event in case an attacker has been able to authenticate in advance.
 Verifiers MAY also warn an existing session of the attempted duplicate use of an OTP that such an attempt has occurred.